cloudwm/cloudcli/MAC_SIGN.md

   * Navigate to the certificates page.
   * Click the “+” icon, select “Developer ID Application” and follow the steps.
   * Download the certificate so it's available on the mac instance
-* in the mac instance VNC double-click the certificate to import it into your keychain
+* in the mac instance VNC double-click the certificate to import it into the system keychain
 * To verify you did this correctly, you can inspect your keychain:
 ```
 $ security find-identity -v